Snepsts/albino/README.md

 ## Goals

-* A balanced system of strength, defense, speed, and other stats.
+* A balanced system of attack, defense, speed, and other stats.

+* A system of class types that has a rock, paper, scissors sort of feel.

 * Solid classes that are also balanced.